 The cons of installing a cold air intake

-While a cold air intake can certainly improve your car’s performance, there are some potential drawbacks to consider as well.
+While a cold air intake can improve your car’s performance, there are some potential drawbacks.

-One disadvantage is that the filter will need to be replaced more often than stock, as it will be exposed to more dirt and debris.
+One disadvantage is that the filter must be replaced more often than stock, exposing it to more dirt and debris.

 Depending on the type of filter used, this can be a relatively simple and inexpensive process.